AtharvIshit/ACES/README.md

 3. Start an assessment; a timer runs for the duration
 4. Answer all questions and submit
 5. View your score, pass/fail, and detailed feedback on areas to improve

-## Tech Stack

-- Python 3.10+
-- Django 4.2
-- SQLite (default; can switch to PostgreSQL for production)